derfla10/qgisora/README.md

   * to minus thirty three days from system date for monthly data (convention MM)
   * to minus thirteen days from system date for 10 daily data (convention MMTT where TT is 01,11,21)

+If a column contains the word 'RAIN' a graduated color scheme based on blue will be generated.
+The class for zero rainfall will be a separate class.
+If a column contains the word 'TEMP' a graduated color schema based on red will be generated If a column contains the word 'ABSORBED' a graduated color schema based on green well be generated If a column contains the word 'SPI' or 'ANOMALY' a fixed statistical color scheme will be generated from -2 and lower to +2 and higher.

 Note that Table and Column names should not be quoted or use other characters than the 26 base latin characters and/or numbers 0 to 10.